Tiny-Foxes/kitsu-template/docs/outfox/staging-notes.md

 1. All of the above may share the same reasoning as how the notemods are applied to the player.
 1. If we are able to obtain notedata from the game through Lua, adding beat-specific activated notemods would be as easy as a for-loop.
 [![remember to brush your notes kids](http://img.youtube.com/vi/fuzIcjOU-n4/0.jpg)](http://www.youtube.com/watch?v=fuzIcjOU-n4 "remember to brush your notes kids")
+1. There's probably a lot of things that don't require extra players anymore.